KingZeed/MIPS-Head-Soccer/README.md

 ## Features

 - Singleplayer mode that is a survival mode
-- bots with easy and hard mode
+- Bots with easy and hard mode
 - Leaderboard
-- multiplayer mode
+- Multiplayer mode
 - Goal animation with leds

 ## Requirements